PulseRain/Rattlesnake/README.md

      The rest of the document assumes Linux is used as host for build, and Zephyr SDK 0.10.3 is used for toolchain.

-  2. To build for sample applications, users can do as following: (take the sample application of philosophers for example)
+  2. To build for sample applications, users can do the following: (take the sample application of philosophers for example)

     $ git clone https://github.com/PulseRain/zephyr.git
     $ cd zephyr;rm -rf build